hannahelihannah/311_requests/README.md

 DC's open data portal also provides visualizations of this data as a standalone dataset - see an example below.<br />
 ![A map of ACS Housing Characteristics for Washington DC](https://github.com/hannahelihannah/311_requests/blob/efdc69d404b1ac9c206409e5d2e36b8d6868a50b/ACS%20DC%20Housing%20Tract.PNG "ACS Housing DC")
 <br />
 It's worth noting that there are criticisms of the use of Census and ACS data in the social sciences.
+Researchers identify three key issues with the data:
+> - Undercounting non-immigrant or other at-risk populations
+> - Declining response rates over time lead to high variability for salary ranges and other variables
+> - Using tracts as proxies for neighborhoods decreases our understanding of how cities function & how residents get access to services.

+For the purposes of this project, the first and second criticisms are of greatest interest.
+For more detail on the third challenge, see Brown University's John Logan's overview for the American Sociological Association [here](https://www.asanet.org/sites/default/files/attach/journals/sept18ccfeaturecombined.pdf).

+/// More on how these challenges were addressed in this project.